bvader/howtos/basic-security-elasticsearch/README.md

 # Add the rest of these settings at the bottom of the file
 discovery.type: single-node

-# Enable security and auditing
+# Enable security
 xpack.security.enabled: true

+# Enable auditing if you want, uncomment
-xpack.security.audit.enabled: true
+# xpack.security.audit.enabled: true

 # SSL Settings
 xpack.security.http.ssl.enabled: true